Paleontology in Oregon: Cenozoic Era

 In the transition from the late Paleogene to the Neogene period, Oregon's climate became drier and its environments became more similar to those of the modern day.
 Grasses appeared and spread across the landscape, leaving fossilized leaves in the John Day beds.
 Metasequoia occidentalis, a conifer closely related to modern redwoods, flourished across the state during this time.
 Mammals and other fauna diversified and became more common.
 Early additions included camels such as Paratylopus and Gentilicamelus and pecora such as Hypertragulus.
 Later additions included perissodactyls such as Merychippus, Parahippus, Protapirus, and Diceratherium, artiodactyls such as Dromomeryx and Blastomeryx, and proboscids like Gomphotherium and Platybelodon.
 Rodents including the burrowing beaver Palaeocastor and horned gopher Mylagaulus.
 Predators in this time period included bear-dogs such as Amphicyon, cat-like nimravids, entelodonts, and early canids such as Cormocyon.
 Remains of the early primate Ekgmowechashala have also been found in the John Day fossil beds.
+The site has also yielded the oldest known fossil grasshopper eggs.